Jade-ux/wunderlust_gallery/README.md

 <span id="heroku"></span>

-In Heroku add your config vars (in the 'settings' tab > click 'Reveal config vars')
+1. In Heroku create a new app and add your config vars (in the 'settings' tab > click 'Reveal config vars')

 |**Key**|**Value**|
 |:-----|:-----|